-But the evaluation process takes place in an FDA regulated facility.
+The evaluation process takes place in an FDA regulated facility.
 This means that if certain criteria are not met, you might receive an invalid spore test result.
 So it’s important to meet the criteria!
 Let’s take a moment to review the five most common reasons a spore test might be marked invalid.

 All mail-in test envelopes have a stated expiration date.
 If the envelope has expired prior to the test date, then the test is invalid.
 Watch those expiration dates!

-You forgot to include the spore strips
+Forgot to include the spore strips

 The test requires a test strip and a control strip to be in the envelope.
 The control strip should always stay in the envelope, but some forget to place the test strip back in the envelope prior to mailing.
 Be sure to put the test strip back in the envelope prior to sending or your test is invalid.

-You wrote down two sterilizer serial numbers
+Two sterilizer serial numbers

 Some offices have more than one sterilizer.
 Be sure you are referencing only one serial number on the test envelope.
 One serial number for one sterilizer—more than that, and the test lab will not know which autoclave was tested.

-Blue protective sleeve on the test strip was removed
+Blue protective sleeve on test strip removed

 Don’t remove the test strip from the the blue sleeve—we mean the blue glassine protective sleeve.
 If you remove it, the test will be immediately invalid.